This document will present the big picture of how data is indexed and searched in SES.

 and static pages.

-The backend configuration of the search (such as relevance fields and boostings) are applied by SwagEnterpriseSearch\Bundle\SearchBundleES\SearchQueryBuilder
+The backend configuration of the search (such as relevance fields and boostings) are applied by SwagEnterpriseSearch\Bundle\SearchBundleES\SearchQueryBuilder.

-service and also adds the "auto suggest"
+This service decorates the default shopware_search_es.search_term_query_builder service and also adds the "auto suggest"

 and the "history boosting" functionality.

-and its handler are responsible for the suggest search (including content suggestions),
+So roughly speaking the SuggestionFacet and its handler are responsible for the suggest search (including content suggestions),

-is responsible for extending the default product search by the SES features and configurations.
+the SearchQueryBuilder is responsible for extending the default product search by the SES features and configurations.

-after it added the SuggestionFacet
+a search using Shopware\Bundle\SearchBundle\ProductNumberSearchInterface::search after it added the SuggestionFacet

-object.
-The rest is handled by SearchQueryBuilder
+to the Condition object.
+The rest is handled by SearchQueryBuilder and SuggestionHandler as described above.

 As quick responses are key for a "search as you type" functionality, the ajax search disables the template engine and prints